KTStephano/peaches-bot.docs/docs.markdown

 ### contains container item

-Takes a container (slice, map, string) and an item and returns true if that item is present in the container.
+Takes a container (array, map, string) and an item and returns true if that item is present in the container.

 **Examples**